HiWish program: Streamlined shapes

 Streamlined shapes represent more evidence of past flowing water on Mars.
 Water shaped features into streamlined shapes.

-New Crater

 Sand dunes

 Many locations on Mars have sand dunes.
 The dunes are covered by a seasonal carbon dioxide frost that forms in early autumn and remains until late spring.
 Many martian dunes strongly resemble terrestrial dunes but images acquired by the High-Resolution Imaging Science Experiment on the Mars Reconnaissance Orbiter have shown that martian dunes in the north polar region are subject to modification via grainflow triggered by seasonal CO_{2} sublimation, a process not seen on Earth.
 Many dunes are black because they are derived from the dark volcanic rock basalt.
 Extraterrestrial sand seas such as those found on Mars are referred to as "undae" from the Latin for waves.

 Landing site

 Some of the targets suggested became possible sites for a Rover Mission in 2020.
 The targets were in Firsoff (crater) and Holden Crater.
 These locations were picked as two of 26 locations considered for a mission that will look for signs of life and gather samples for a later return to Earth.